KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 Cross navigation from a cell of the pivot table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This case is similar to the one-dimension drill except that in this case values of all dimensions can be passed to the target document.
+This case is similar to the cross navigation on members except that in this case values of all dimensions can be passed to the target document.
 In other words, the whole dimensional context of a cell can be passed.
 Now let us suppose the user wishes to click on a cell and pass to the target document the value of the level family of product dimension and year of time dimension.
-It should creates two parameters one for family where dimension is product, hierarchy is product, level is product family and one for year parameter where dimension in type, hierarchy is time and level is year.
+It should creates two parameters: one for family where dimension is product, hierarchy is product, level is product family and one for year parameter where dimension in type, hierarchy is time and level is year.
 Let see what happens when user clicks on a cell.
 Depending on the selected cell, the analytical driver family of the target document will have a different value: it will be the name of the context member (of the selected cell) of the “Product” dimension, i.e. the [Product] hierarchy, at [Product].[ProductFamily] level.
 Look at the following Table for some examples:

 .. table:: Context member on product dimension
         :widths: auto